camoo/enkap-edd-gateway/readme.txt

-=== Enkap - Mobile Money Gateway for WooCommerce ===
+=== E-nkap Gateway for Easy Digital Downloads ===
 Contributors: camoo, maviance
-Tags: WooCommerce, Payment, Gateway,Payment Gateways, Shopping Cart, Extension, Invoice, Receipt Requires at least: 4.7
+Tags: Easy Digital Downloads, Payment, Gateway, Payment Gateways, Shopping Cart, Extension, Invoice, Receipt Requires at least: 4.7
 Tested up to: 5.8.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-**This is the Mobile Money payment gateway for WooCommerce.**
+**This is the Mobile Money payment gateway for Easy Digital Downloads.**

 = About Enkap =
-Enkap is a payment method for digital goods and services online using the Mobile Money billing service.
+E-nkap is an online payment service aggregator that allows web users and e-Commerce companies to buy and sell on the Internet using all existing local and international payment methods.
+We enable digital organisations to accept cash payments, Mobile Money, or payments by cards.
+Offering a simple unique API to enable local businesses to go participate in the huge digital economy by transforming their service offerings into the world of e-commerce sites.
+Meet your customers where they spend more and more time – online!

 = About the plugin =
-The plugin allows you to use Enkap payment gateway with the WooCommerce plugin.
-The plugin uses an iframe-based form.
+Cameroonians avoid online buying because it lacks local payments known to consumers.
+Customers are more likely to finalize a purchase on a site that has their preferred payment options.
+This E-nkap plugin permits you to use all Mobile money payment gateways available in Cameroon with the Easy Digital Downloads plugin.
+This integration uses a single API.
+The user experience for the end-user be it tech-savvy or not, is hassle-free.

 = Features =
 * Pay with Cameroon MTN Mobile Money